 Remember not to check in any of the forbidden items.

 The list seems very strict but with common sense and making sure you don’t have anything offensive (who would bring firearms to Saudi anyways) you will be fine.

-Most importantly and what the National Guard officers on arrival will be searching foreigners for are alcohol and products containing alcohol (watch out for liquor in chocolates and vanilla extract), alcohol manufacturing devices, porn of any kind, (bare in mind the Saudi officer’s idea of porn might be Puss in Boots or your collection of Entourage DVDs which he might confiscate) pork products, gambling stuff and some religious items.
+Most importantly and what the officers on arrival will be searching foreigners for are alcohol and products containing alcohol (watch out for liquor in chocolates and vanilla extract), alcohol manufacturing devices, porn of any kind, (bare in mind the Saudi officer’s idea of porn might be your collection of Entourage DVDs which he might confiscate) pork products, gambling stuff and some religious items.

 Contrary to common beliefs, it’s perfectly fine for first time arrivals to bring in a Bible for their private use but it’s not allowed to bring in many copies.
 They will suspect you are going to start proselytizing.
-People do bring in small Christmas trees and other such items but don’t attempt to do it the first time you arrive.
+People do bring in small Christmas trees ( which are perceived as a religious item) and other such items but don’t attempt to do it the first time you arrive.
 All personal medications that fall under the narcotics category should have a doctor’s prescription to go with them.

 A strange question I often get: Am I allowed to bring in stuffed animals (as in teddy bears and bunnies) to Saudi-Arabia?
 Answer pure and simple is: OF COURSE!
 They are not banned in KSA and I have no clue where the rumor has started that KSA has banned stuffed animals!
 Stores like Toys R Us are full of them so you might not want to bring other than your child’s favorite ones.